Hip osteoarthritis (coxarthrosis)

 - Stiffness lasts more than 30 minutes in the morning

-- Do you have difficulty walking or climbing stairs?
+- You have difficulty walking or climbing stairs

 Need professional advice?

-Book an appointmentWhat are the physical therapy treatments for hip osteoarthritis?
+Make an appointmentWhat are the physiotherapy treatments for hip osteoarthritis?

-The best treatment for osteoarthritis symptoms is movement and appropriate exercise.
-Your physical therapist will create a personalized program based on your needs and goals.
+The best treatment for osteoarthritis symptoms is movement and tailored exercise.
+Your physiotherapist will create a personalized program based on your needs and goals.

-Your physical therapist will first conduct a comprehensive assessment to determine why your osteoarthritis is causing you pain.
+Your physiotherapist will first conduct a complete assessment to determine why your osteoarthritis is causing you pain.
 This assessment includes:

 - Your joint mobility